Squarespace SEO for E-Commerce 2026

 • Product comparisons: Help customers decide between options (and rank for comparison keywords)

-• How-to content: Show products in use - this builds authority and attracts links
+• How-to content: Show products in use.
+This builds authority and attracts links.

 • Seasonal content: Gift guides, holiday collections, and trend roundups capture seasonal search volume